stacks-network/docs/_develop/mining_intro.md

 # Understand App Mining
 {:.no_toc}

 This section explains App Mining, a program for developers.
-For Blockstack, App Mining is a crucial factor in the growth the base of both blockchain applications and users.
+For Blockstack, App Mining is a crucial factor in the growth of both blockchain applications and users.

 * TOC
 {:toc}